Make a Submission

 - Full names of the author(s) in their correct order and precedence.
 The first author typically gets more publication points than the rest whereas the last author typically gets the least publication points.

 - The affiliation of all the authors.
-This can be seen as the institution, company or the Nongovernmental Organization, Governmental Organization and other types of organization hosting the author(s).
+This can be seen as the institution, company or the Nongovernmental Organization, Governmental Organization and other types of organizations hosting the author(s).

 - The ORCID of at least the corresponding author.
 We have changed our privacy terms to protect our author(s) from email harvesters that lead to the spamming of authors by web crawlers and other malicious end users.
 This is why we are no longer using email addresses to link submissions to their authors.